trimstray/nginx-admins-handbook/doc/HELPERS.md

 # If you want to remove parameters from the options file:
 make rmconfig

-# Before these tasks create backup of your current NGINX config:
-#   - tar czvfp /usr/backup/nginx.tgz /usr/local/etc/nginx

-# If you want to recompile NGINX from ports:
+# If you want to recompile OpenSSL from ports:
 # - edit options file manually
 make clean
 make reinstall # make deinstall install